Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The Initial Exchange comprises of the following packets:

 After the Server Greeting common to all exchanges, the peer sends a Client Greeting packet.
-The Client Greeting contains the client's chosen protocol version, cipher and direction of the OOB message.
+The Client Greeting contains the peer's chosen protocol version, cipher and direction of the OOB message.
-The client MUST only choose values for these fields offered by the server in it's Server Greeting.
+The peer MUST only choose values for these fields offered by the server in it's Server Greeting.
+For Direction the peer SHOULD choose either 0x01 or 0x02 if the server offered 0x03.
 Additionally, the Client Greeting contains PeerInfo, a nonce and the peer's ECDHE public key.

 The server will then answer with a Server Keyshare packet.